zack-bitcoin/amoveo-exchange/README.md

 5) matched

-during steps 1 and 2 the trade is owned by the confirmations gen_server.
+during steps 1 and 2 the trade is owned by the unconfirmed gen_server.

 during steps 3 and 4 the trade is owned by the order_book gen_server.